corrode/corrode.github.io/content/about/_index.md

 training, consulting, and contracting with no-frills, easy-to-follow, [idiomatic Rust](https://github.com/mre/idiomatic-rust) code.

+In collaborating with me, you'll experience a comprehensive approach that considers the broader impacts of modifications to your codebase.
+I prioritize clear communication and thorough documentation.
+My approach is grounded in systems thinking, ensuring that any changes we implement are not only robust but also designed for long-term maintainability.

 Some popular Rust crates that I built are [tinysearch](https://github.com/tinysearch/tinysearch), [hyperjson](https://github.com/mre/hyperjson), and [lychee](https://github.com/lycheeverse/lychee).